SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

 Loading Specific Columns
 ------------------------

-Loading specific columns using the ``COPY FROM`` command is not supported when using the CSV file format.
+Loading specific columns using the ``COPY FROM`` command:

+* Does not support CSV files

+* Requires that the target table columns be nullable

 .. code-block:: postgres